10 Books That Predicted the Future

 First published in the early 1950s, Isaac Asimov’s Foundation trilogy predicted a science called “psychohistory,” in which the future could be predicted by accurately measuring current developments and trends in human behavior and life, Paul Levinson, PhD, professor of communication and media studies at Fordham University (as well as a non-fiction and science-fiction author) tells Reader’s Digest.

 “Although statistics as a way of gauging the public existed back then, they were very rudimentary in comparison to today’s surveys and statistics, which are used every day to measure and predict everything from consumer behavior and voting preferences to the impact of COVID-19,” he explains.
 “In other words, the psychohistory in Asimov’s science fiction has become a crucial way of life in our world.”
 The Foundation series is being brought to the small screen by Apple TV as a major television series for streaming in 2021.
-In addition to reading the trilogy before the series airs, here are other books you need to read before watching the movie version.

 The Sultana’s Dream